 While many cryptocurrency exchanges are legit, the lack of global regulation around the crypto market causes doubt in the minds of would-be investors.
 Coinbase is a leading online cryptocurrency exchange, but is Coinbase safe?
 This article provides a comprehensive look at the Coinbase crypto exchange and wallet used for trading bitcoin and other digital currency.

-Coinbase is a business operating out of San Fransisco, California.
+Coinbase is a business operating out of San Francisco, California.
 The company was founded in 2012 and has traded more than $50 billion, in US currency.
 Coinbase only trades the most reputable cryptocurrencies and is often used by traders as an entry platform.
 They are the most popular crypto exchanges in the world, and for a good reason.

 What is Coinbase?